 By methodically considering each variable, we’ve arrived at a fair, competitive, and profitable price.
 This is the art and science of pricing strategy.

-Negotiation Skills in Pricing
+Negotiation skills in pricing

 An often overlooked but crucial aspect of pricing is your negotiation skills.
 Effective negotiation can significantly impact your earnings, client relationships, and satisfaction.
 Enter every discussion prepared to negotiate with a clear understanding of your minimum acceptable rate and the flexibility you have in your pricing structure.